Welcome to the Islington Centre for Refugees and Migrants’ Refugee Week newsletter!

 As a small charity, the support of our community is crucial.

 Every year, we need to raise around £240,000.
 This allows us to provide our crucial services, and continue to work with clients to develop the services they need: this year, for example, we have developed new projects to enable clients to learn about ICT, and to help young men access boxing classes.
 It can be very hard to raise funding for a group that is misunderstood by society at large, and who have such complex needs.
 We are so grateful to you for your support for our work – through donations, and donations of time, and of gifts for clients.

 The need for our work is only increasing, and we want to be able to meet it.
 If you are able, please consider donating: every single penny counts for a small charity like ours.
-If you would like to discuss ways to support our work, please contact Katie Commons on firstname.lastname@example.org or 07872161271.
+If you would like to discuss ways to support our work, please contact us at firstname.lastname@example.org.

 Speaking to Robert today, it is difficult to imagine him two and a half years ago, locked in a dark prison cell, deprived of food and water, waiting for his jailers to take him out of his cell for another torture session.
 These sessions seemed to last for hours: the police in his country of origin were trying to prise to get Robert to inform about the opposition political group he belonged to.

 “In prison I was treated as someone not human and I know if I had remained there it would have got worse, or else they would have killed me.”